cronical/budget_dance/docs/setup.md

 ### File locations

 Files are in the data folder under the project.
 The data folder is not included in the git repository.

+To make more manageable, the files that have a version each year are placed in subfolders.
+The under the sub-folder the files are simply named *yyyy*.tsv.

+A listing of the files can be had with

+`tree -P '*.tsv' --prune data/`

 ### File names